 Biblical Manhood and Womanhood

 Pray that Christians would know the Word and live according to the Word, so we can shine the Gospel through faith-filled families.
-Ask the Lord to build up spirit-led men to wisely and uprightly lead homes and churches, and for dignified, pure, God-fearing women to adorn His love.
-Pray that parents would prioritize their marriage and dutifully disciple their children under biblical principles.
+Ask the Lord to build up Spirit-led men to wisely and uprightly lead homes and churches, and for dignified, pure, God-fearing women to adorn His love.
+Pray that parents would prioritize their marriage vows and dutifully disciple their children under biblical principles.

 Pray that believers would have the courage and conviction to share the Gospel in every community.
 Petition the Lord to raise up another redeemed generation to preserve the church, particularly among today’s youth.